Centre Colonels football

 The Centre Colonels football team, historically also known as the Praying Colonels, represents Centre College in NCAA Division III competition.
 The Colonels currently play in the Southern Athletic Association (SAA), which was established in 2011.
 Before the establishment of the SAA, Centre played 50 seasons in the Southern Collegiate Athletic Conference (SCAC).
 Despite the school's small size (2008 enrollment of 1,215), the football team has historically had success and possesses a strong tradition.
-At the end of the 2008 season, the school ranked as the 12th winningest school in Division III with an all-time record of 509–374–37.
+At the end of the 2008 season, the school ranked as the 12th most winning school in Division III with an all-time record of 509–374–37.

 History

 On April 9, 1880, a Centre College team traveled to Lexington to play against Transylvania University in the first football game south of the Ohio River.
 The Colonels lost that game, and a rematch at home later in the month, but it was the start of a long-running rivalry with their in-state opponent.
 The first officially recognized game of Centre and the University of Kentucky took place in 1891.
 In that series, the Colonels compiled a 20–13–2 record before the Kentucky athletic council decided to permanently drop Centre from their schedule after the 1929 season.

+At the beginning of the Roaring '20s, Harvard University, the nation's dominant football power, was riding a two-year undefeated streak whose last loss had been to Brown in 1918.
+Then the Crimson invited Centre (enrollment at that time: 264) to Cambridge for what they thought would be a "warm-up" game, a light workout before facing Princeton the following week.

 From 1917 to 1924, Centre compiled a 57–8 record while playing against some of the best teams in the nation.
 The team was retroactively selected by Jeff Sagarin as co-national champion for the 1919 season.
 After the 1920 season, Centre faced Texas Christian (TCU) in the Fort Worth Classic.
 The Colonels convincingly routed them, 63–7.

+The 1921 Centre–Harvard game resulted in one of the most shocking upsets in college football, with the Colonels winning, 6–0.
+The Colonels (under coach Charley Moran) shocked Harvard and became the first school from outside the East to ever beat one of the Ivy League's "Big Three" of Harvard, Yale, and Princeton.

+Star player Bo McMillin rushed for the lone touchdown of the game early in the third quarter, and the Praying Colonels' defense held off the Crimson's powerful offense from there for a 6–0 victory, a feat that The New York Times later dubbed "Football's Upset of the Century".
+The Centre College official website claims the 1921 national championship, apparently on this basis.
+29 years later, in 1950, the Associated Press chose the Centre win as the greatest sports upset of the first half of the 20th century.
+ESPN described Centre's victory as one of the biggest upsets in all sports during the twentieth century.